MicrosoftDocs/windows-ai-docs/docs/train-model-pytorch.md

 ## Train locally

-See [mnist.py](https://github.com/Azure/MachineLearningNotebooks/blob/master/onnx/mnist.py) in the MachineLearningNotebooks repository for an example of how to train an MNIST model locally using PyTorch.
+See [mnist.py](https://github.com/Azure/MachineLearningNotebooks/blob/master/onnx/mnist.py) in the Azure/MachineLearningNotebooks repository for an example of how to train an MNIST model locally using PyTorch.

 To learn more about PyTorch, see the PyTorch [tutorials](https://pytorch.org/tutorials/) and [documentation](https://pytorch.org/docs/stable/index.html).